patrickcping/pingone-go-sdk-v2/mfa/docs/EntityArrayEmbeddedPushCredentialsInner.md

 ### NewEntityArrayEmbeddedPushCredentialsInner

-`func NewEntityArrayEmbeddedPushCredentialsInner(type_ EnumMFAPushCredentialAttrType, key string, teamId string, token string, clientId string, clientSecret string, ) *EntityArrayEmbeddedPushCredentialsInner`
+`func NewEntityArrayEmbeddedPushCredentialsInner(type_ EnumMFAPushCredentialAttrType, key string, teamId string, token string, googleServiceAccountCredentials string, clientId string, clientSecret string, ) *EntityArrayEmbeddedPushCredentialsInner`

 NewEntityArrayEmbeddedPushCredentialsInner instantiates a new EntityArrayEmbeddedPushCredentialsInner object This constructor will assign default values to properties that have it defined,